Introduction

 Copy code

-Note that check_mode is set to false here, causing this task to always run.
+Note that check_mode is set to false here, which means that this task will always be executed.
 Why?
-Because the shell module doesn’t run in check mode, and that can cause an inequality between our check mode and actual run.
-If the password file doesn’t exist and we run in check mode, the task would not generate an error (as the script doesn’t run and thus doesn’t fail because the file is missing).
-When running without check mode, it would fail as the file doesn’t exist.
-So in the case we don’t explicitly set check_mode to false in this task, check mode would not properly resemble the actual run.
+Because the shell module does not run in check mode, and that can cause a difference between check mode and the actual run.
+If the password file does not exist and we are running in check mode, the task will not generate an error (because the script is not executed and therefore does not fail due to the file being missing).
+When running without check mode, the task will fail because the file does not exist.
+If we do not explicitly set check_mode to false in this task, check mode would not accurately reflect the actual run.

-All tasks should be able to run more than once and have the same outcome if nothing changes.
-A task that has this property is said to be idempotent.
-Most of the time, you don’t need to worry about this as most modules will have idempotency handling in them.
-In edge cases, however, like when using the command, shell or lineinfile modules or when writing your own modules, having idempotency in mind is important.
-In the case of our role, we might want to add an env var to the newly created users’ .bashrc file:
+All tasks must be able to run more than once and have the same result if nothing changes.
+We call a task with this property idempotent.
+Usually, you don't have to worry about this, because most modules already handle idempotency.
+In edge cases—for example, when using the command, shell, or lineinfile modules, or when writing your own modules—it is important to explicitly include idempotency.
+In the case of our role, for example, we want to add an env var to the .bashrc file of the newly created users:

 - name: Ensure custom environment variable is set in .bashrc for user "{{ user.name }}"